DavidNash2024/Win32xx/samples/MDIFrameDemo/Readme.txt

  - A window displaying rectangles drawn on the device context
  - A RichText view window
  - A ListView view window
- - A Treeview view window
+ - A TreeView view window

 Classes titled CMDIChildXXXX are inherited from CMDIChild.
 Classes titled CViewXXXX are the various view windows inherited from CWnd.